aerospike/aerospike-kubernetes-operator-ctl/README.md

 * **path** - (type string) Absolute path to save output tar file.
 * **cluster-scope** - (type bool) Permission to collect cluster scoped objects info.
 Default true.

+### Permission required
+* Current user should have the list and get permission for all the objects collected by the command.
+* If **cluster-scope** flag is set, along with permissions mentioned above, user should have list and get permission for cluster-scoped resources like(nodes and storageclasses).

 ### Building and quick start